IzzaIbrar1/AI_Squad_Task/heart_disease_service/README.md

 - Accuracy: 0.89
 - ROC-AUC: 0.97

-These numbers are on synthetic data — treat them as a sanity check that the pipeline works end to end, not as a claim about real-world clinical accuracy.
+These numbers are on synthetic data, treat them as a sanity check that the pipeline works end to end, not as a claim about real-world clinical accuracy.

 ## Endpoints